pixijs/spine/README.md

 ## Spine version

-Pixi-spine 1.3.x works ONLY with data exported from Spine 3.5.
+We aim to support the latest stable version of spine.

-Please enable "beta updates" and re-export everything from the spine editor.
+If you are below Spine 3.5, please please enable "beta updates" and re-export everything from the spine editor.

 According to spine runtime license, you can use runtime only if you have bought the editor, so exporting latest versions of animations shouldn't be a problem for you.